Brightspace/brightspace-integration/oslo/docs/oslo-docs.md

 ![LangManagementTool](langmanagementtool.PNG)

-Selecting "Web Components" from the Tool Package dropdown and hitting search will yield the above table.
+Selecting "WebComponents" from the Tool Package dropdown and hitting search will yield the above table.
 The table has 6 columns:

 - Package
 - Collection
 - Term Name